| Aberdeen

 Audrey Margaret

 Haywood was born in Nottingham on the 25th of June 1926.
+Her father,

 George Haywood, who was a motor mechanic, had a steady job working for Boots